LVR-Cultural Centre Village Synagogue Rödingen

 Are there guided tours?

-Guided tours may be available, but it’s best to check the official website for the most current information.
+Guided tours may be available; it is advisable to check the official website for details or to inquire upon arrival.

 What’s the best time to visit?